auth0/docs/articles/custom-domains/index.md

 ### Step 2: Configure the Reverse Proxy

-You'll need to set up your reverse proxy.
+If you are using a self-managed certificate for your custom domains, you'll need to set up your reverse proxy (this step is not necessary for those using Auth0-managed certificates).

 Currently, you can use [AWS CloudFront](/custom-domains/set-up-cloudfront) or [Azure CDN](/custom-domains/set-up-azure-cdn)

 ### Step 3: Configure the Hosted Login Page